 In this guide, you’ll find seven tips to help beginners and pros alike learn the fundamentals of beveling.

-Where to Use the Beveler
+Where to Use the Beveler On Your Flower

-The other thing that I would encourage you to be careful about is to not lean the tool.
+The other thing that I would encourage you to be careful about when using the beveler is to not lean the tool.
 Make sure that you're holding it straight up and down.
 If you lean it to the left or the right, then the edge of the bevel will leave an impression, giving you a bit of a ding in the leather.
 If you have lines in your pattern that are very close together, you can sometimes lean the tool slightly towards you.
 This helps us in some of the smaller, tighter spaces.
 However, for the most part, just hold the tool straight up and down and don't lean it backward either.

 Find the Right Moisture Content